Vek17/WrathMods-MythicSpellbookTweaks/README.md

-Mythic Classes currently have locked casting/scaling attributes for abilities which can limit which class/mythic combinations are possible.
+Mythic Class spell books currently scale on mythic rank.
 This mod adds the ability to change that scaling in a variety of ways.

 **How to install**